azloto/wip-vs-leadtime/README.md

 The tool accepts a Json file as its configuration.
 So it should be fearly easy to store and load your specific configurations.

+If you want to pay with the wip limits, just modify the WipLimit in the lanes section of the config.

+eg.

+{
+  "Lanes": [
+    { "WipLimit": 2 }
+  ]
+}

 If you have any questions or suggestions please let me know.